0xffiber/ffaust/README.md

 In you have multiple interfaces with external connectivity, you can specify all of them (comma-separated).

-Destination MAC is resolved once before launching the attack (using ARP protocol).
+Destination MAC is resolved once before launching the attack (using ARP protocol) only when Ethernet datalink is used.

 Full ethernet packet for each (source -> destination) pair is generated only once.
 Each of the following packets is created by mutating only a few bytes in the payload (and recomputing TCP header checksum).